sahilsoni960/Fullstack-Development/Market Digest AI/README.md

   - [NewsAPI.org](https://newsapi.org/) (for news)
   - Gemini LLM API (for summarization/analysis, using local API key)
 - **Other:** Responsive design, dark mode, card-based UI

+## Project Overview

+**Market Digest AI** is a web dashboard that enables users to search, filter, and select companies worldwide, then view the latest news and trending information about those companies.
+The dashboard fetches real-time news using NewsAPI.org and leverages the Gemini LLM API to generate summaries, extract key points, and provide sentiment/context analysis for each company's news.

 ---